 Dr. Eli Capilouto became the 12th President of the University of Kentucky on July 1, 2011.

-In addition to the investment in the residential core, the University is self-financing three capital projects essential to its academic and financial future: A renovated and expanded Gatton College of Business and Economics, a new Academic Science Building, and a renovated Commonwealth Stadium and Nutter Training Center, a new Student Center and the continuing expansion of Chandler Hospital.
+Additionally, the University is self-financing five capital projects essential to its academic and financial future: A renovated and expanded Gatton College of Business and Economics, a new Academic Science Building, a renovated Commonwealth Stadium and Nutter Training Center, a new Student Center and the continuing expansion of Chandler Hospital.
 Additional campus projects include a new facility for the School of Art and Visual Studies and the College of Law.
 In total, the University of Kentucky is self-financing nearly $1 billion in the campus infrastructure.